-The first decision to be made on video translation is the intended (video) outPUT.
-As I said before, the (translation) outCOME, i.e. the target language, has been initially chosen.
+The first decision to be made on video translation is the intended outcome.
+The translation target language(s) should have been chosen at the outset.
 Considering what we see on TV every day, the two options seem to be dubbing or subtitling, or subbing for short.
-There are more, we'll see these two first.
+There are more, but we'll see these two first.

 Four options will be covered here.
 The two basic ones, subtitling and dubbing, plus voice-over and hybrid.